designstem/projects/triangles/math-triangle-trigonometry.md

 # Trigonometric functions

+Sometimes we don't know the length of two sides or two angles in a triangle.
+This is where trigonometry comes to help us.

+Trigonometry is about right-angled triangles, where one of the internal angles is 90°.
+It is a system that helps us to work out missing sides or angles in a triangle.

-### ~Use of trigonometric functions to combine angles and sides in right triangles.~
+#### ~Use of trigonometric functions to combine angles and sides in right triangles.~

 The ratios of the sides of a right triangle are called trigonometric ratios.
 The three common trigonometric ratios are the **sine (sin)**, **cosine (cos)**, and **tangent (tan)**.